zacgeis/udacity-deep-learning/notes.md

 entirely with how i was creating the weights. when i updated the weights to a standard deviation of 0.1, everything started working correctly.

+the reason stddev of 0.1 helps is because large weights can result in large gradients which can blow up and cause issues during back propogation.

+if you see the model quickly getting stuck between numbers, that's generally a sign of overfitting.

 ### Cheat Sheets

 http://www.souravsengupta.com/cds2016/lectures/Savov_Notes.pdf